-Once you have your beautiful kitchen designed, built and installed, you will want to keep it in the best possible condition so it will last you for many years to come.
-It is important to gain a sense of general kitchen maintenance to extend the life and look of your kitchen.
-The materials you selected for your kitchen will determine how you will need to take care of your kitchen.
+Once you have your beautiful kitchen designed, built and installed, you will want to keep it in the best possible condition.
+A kitchen that is well maintained looks better and lasts longer.
+To gain a sense of general kitchen maintenance to extend the life and look of your kitchen, please familiarise yourself with the maintenance requirements of your chosen materials.
 Below are some guidelines to keep your kitchen beautiful for a long time to come.
 Please click the materials below to find out how best to care for them.

 If your oven is self-cleaning, consult the owner’s manual for instructions on how to use this feature.
 The self-cleaning feature works by heating the interior of the oven to a temperature so hot that it incinerates the residue inside the oven.
-Normally, it is not a good idea to clean the interior of a self-cleaning oven with a spray cleaner; however, refer to your owner’s manual or contact the manufacturer of your oven for further information.
-To clean a non-self-cleaning oven, use one of the many oven cleaners that are available at grocery and hardware stores.
+Normally, it is not a good idea to clean the interior of a self-cleaning oven with a spray cleaner.
+If in doubt, refer to your owner’s manual or contact the manufacturer of your oven for further information.
+Non self-cleaning ovens require a domestic oven cleaner, a great variety is available at supermarkets and hardware stores.

-- Clean the condenser coils – if they are dirty the fridge will have to work harder, shortening its life exectancy and increasing energy costs.
+- Clean the condenser coils – if they are dirty the fridge will have to work harder, shortening its life expectancy and increasing energy costs.

 - Clean the drip pan and drain hole – if they become clogged condensation can build up in the fridge.

-- Check the gasket seals around the doors – they keep the warm air out and the cool air in so its vital that they are sealing properly.
+- Check the gasket seals around the doors – they keep the warm air out and the cool air in so it’s vital that they seal properly.

-- Check the Fridge is level – if not, then the doors may not be closing properly.
+- Ensure the Fridge is level – if not, then the doors may not be closing properly.

 - Check the water filter – if you have an ice maker or water dispenser.